Wi Seo-yeong: 2022–2023 season

-Wi began the season with her Challenger series debut at the 2022 CS Nebelhorn Trophy, winning the silver medal and placing first in the free skate.
-Given one Grand Prix assignment, she was eighth at the 2022 NHK Trophy.
+Wi began the season with her Challenger series debut at the 2022 CS Nebelhorn Trophy.
+Although she had come down with the flu during the competition, she managed to win the silver medal after placing third in the short program and winning the free skate.

+Given one Grand Prix assignment, Wi was assigned to compete at the 2022 NHK Trophy.
+Prior to the event, Wi contracted COVID-19, but was cleared on time for the competition.
+She would ultimately finish eighth.